arno-di-loreto/apistylebook-web/_pages/design/guidelines/haufe-api-styleguide-topics.md

       - name: HTTP Status Codes
         url: 'https://github.com/Haufe-Lexware/api-style-guide/blob/master/http-status-codes/http-status-codes.md'
   - topic_id: http-status-408
-    topic_category: HTTP Status
+    topic_category: HTTP Status User Error
-    topic_name: HTTP Status 408
+    topic_name: 408 Request Timeout
-    topic_description: When to use HTTP status 408
+    topic_description: |
+      The server timed out waiting for the request.
+According to HTTP specifications: The client did not produce a request within the time that the server was prepared to wait.
+The client MAY repeat the request without modifications at any later time.
     topic__links:
       self:
         href: /design/topics/http-status-408